Dharshini9842/CODTECH-Task1/README.md

 - Responsive design

 ### FILE DESCRIPTION:
-1.*index.html*: The main HTML file that structures the web page.
+1. index.html: The main HTML file that structures the web page.
-2.*style.css*:  The CSS file that styles the web page.
+2. style.css:  The CSS file that styles the web page.
-3.*script.js*:  The Javascript file that adds functionality to the web page
+3. script.js:  The Javascript file that adds functionality to the web page

 ### HOW TO USE:
 1. Open `index.html`in a web browser.